 A tool that allows for the versatility of a one-page pitch or a pitch deck, and has broader applications for your business.

-LivePlan is a Saas (software as a service) product that has three applications for your business: a pitch feature, a business plan feature, and a feature called the Scoreboard which is a business dashboard that allows you to track important financial metrics such as cash flow.
+LivePlan is a SaaS (software as a service) product that has three applications for your business: a pitch feature, a business plan feature, and a feature called the Dashboard which is a business dashboard that allows you to track important financial metrics such as cash flow.

 It’s an online application, so you sign up and pay from the website and then have a login which you use to access the software at any time.
 From there it’s very straight forward, you simply access the pitch feature and fill in your information in the corresponding fields; it’s user friendly and basically walks you through the process.
 When you’re ready, you export to Powerpoint to create your pitch deck.

 - Straightforward and inexpensive pricing options.